Finance

 Non-Emergency Medical Transportation Services

-Non-Emergency Medical Transportation (NEMT) is available for eligible people with no other means of getting to their medical appointments.
+Non-Emergency Medical Transportation (NEMT) is available for Medicaid beneficiaries with no other means of getting to their medical appointments.
 These services are required per Medicaid regulations and are operated through each state independently.
 Contact your local health department for more information.

 FIND SUPPORT NOW